 It’s been many years since 5.25-inch floppy disks suitable for Commodore, Apple, Atari, and other vintage 8-bit computers (not to mention IBM PCs and PC/XTs) have been something you can buy at the store down the street.
 I found some 360K DS/DD disks on Amazon, but they aren’t available in huge quantities.

 But finding them online is your best bet today.
 Sealed, unused boxes turn up from time to time in dusty corners of offices and as part of people’s estates, and they eventually find their way online.
 What you need to look for are 5.25-inch double-density disks.
-Double-sided disks are fine in Commodore, Atari, and Apple computers.
-Often they’ll be preformatted for IBM computers, but that’s fine.
+Double-sided disks are fine in single-sided drives.
+Often they’ll be preformatted for IBM compatible computers, but that’s fine.
 You can easily reformat them for use in other machines.

 And considering a box of 10 disks is worth more than the disk drive you use them in, I guess dirtying up the drive is less of a concern now than it was then.
 Most vintage computer enthusiasts aren’t too shy about opening the case to clean a dirty drive head.
 Back when disk drives cost $200-$300, most end users were shy about opening them up.